NachoColl/bws-help_DEPRECATED/slate/source/includes/04_use-case-1_megalock.md

 Data is encrypted and can only be accessed using linked email account.
 </aside>

-The website only needs 3 calls to **Blockchain Web Services** API to save data into Ropsten Network with no need to create any Blockchain account:
+The website only needs 3 calls to **Blockchain Web Services** API to save data into Sepolia Network with no need to create any Blockchain account:

 - [insertString](#insertString-operation) to save data to Ethereum blockchain,
 - [selectString](#selectString-operation) to get encrypted data from the blockchain, and